easyminnn/BOJ/README.md

 # BaekjoonSolve
-This is a auto push repository for Baekjoon Online Judge created with [BaekjoonHub](https://github.com/BaekjoonHub/BaekjoonHub).
+This is Baekjoon PS area.